powercord-org/powercord-backend/roadmap.md

  - [x] Mod commands + temporary sanctions through the bot (tempmute, tempban)
  - [ ] Migrate from react-helmet to hook-based hoofd
  - [ ] Preact?
 Maybe?
+ - [ ] Migrate commands to some Saturated Liquid of Anhydrous Software Honey (SLASH) commands